Power Operated Garage Doors and UK Law

 Safety is everyone’s business.

-As required by UK Law, all combined door and automation installations undertaken by the Garage Door Workshop will be assessed and demonstrated to you onsite to show compliance with the function and safety requirements of the EU/UK MACHINERY DIRECTIVE.
+As required by UK Law, all combined door and automation installations that are undertaken by the Garage Door Workshop Ltd will be assessed and demonstrated to you onsite to show compliance with the function and safety requirements of the EU/UK MACHINERY DIRECTIVE.

 Providing all is OK you will be issued with the correct ‘Declaration of Conformity’.
 This is now routinely requested by house purchasers’ solicitors, similar in purpose to an electrical wiring safety certificate – i.e. a legal, binding declaration of ‘safety in use’, by the person or company who put it in.
 You will also receive a unique identifying serial number and the ‘CE’ mark permanently affixed to the door panel.